utku-guclu/utku-guclu/README.md

 ### 👤 <a href="https://utku-guclu.github.io/about-me/">About-me</a>

-- :telescope: I’m working as a freelance developer and contributing to frontend web applications.
+- :telescope: I’m working as a freelance developer and contributing to web applications.

 - :seedling: I'm currently learning Cloud Computing.